-Google AdSense is the official WordPress plugin from Google for adding AdSense ads to your WordPress site.
-The plugin allows you to choose each templates of your site and place ads according to your need.
-For example, you can place a 300×600 ad in your sidebar only for a blog posts and disable ad display in any specific page.
-The plugin also includes the verification tool for Google Webmaster Tools account and places ads on the verified sites as per AdSense publisher guidelines.
+Google AdSense was the official WordPress plugin from Google for adding AdSense ads to your WordPress site.
+The plugin allows you to choose each template of your site and place ads according to your need.
+For example, you can place a 300×600 ad in your sidebar only for a blog posts and disable ad display on any specific page.
+The plugin also includes verification tool for Google Webmaster Tools account and places ads on the verified sites as per AdSense publisher guidelines.

 Google changed the name of the plugin to “Google AdSense” from “Google Publisher”.
 Later, Google also discontinued this WordPress plugin.
-We left this article only for historical reference, check out separate article on how to insert ads in WordPress site.
+We left this article only for historical reference, check out separate article on how to insert ads in WordPress site if you want to insert AdSense ads.
+At this moment, you can use the official Google Site Kit plugin that allows you to integrate AdSense account and monitor earnings from WordPress dashboard.

 Installing and Using the Plugin